History of Scotland: First World War (1914–1918)

+At the start of the war, the main Scottish military airfield was RAF Montrose, established a year earlier by the Royal Flying Corps (RFC).
+The Royal Naval Air Service established flying-boat and seaplane stations on Shetland, at East Fortune and Inchinnan, the latter two also serving as the army's airship bases and protecting Edinburgh and Glasgow, the two largest cities.
+The world's first aircraft carriers were based at Rosyth Dockyard in Fife, where numerous trials were undertaken of aircraft landing on them.
+The Beardmore W.B.III aircraft was produced by the Glasgow–based William Beardmore and Company, and was the first Royal Navy aircraft designed for flight operations on an aircraft carrier.
+Due to the scale and significance of Rosyth dockyard to war efforts, it was a prime target for Germany at the outbreak of World War I.

 Economic boom and stagnation

 A boom was created by the First World War, with the shipbuilding industry expanding by a third, but a serious depression hit the economy by 1922.
 The most skilled craftsmen were especially hard hit, because there were few alternative uses for their specialised skills.
 The main social indicators such as poor health, bad housing, and long-term mass unemployment, pointed to terminal social and economic stagnation at best, or even a downward spiral.
 The heavy dependence on obsolescent heavy industry and mining was a central problem, and no one offered workable solutions.
 The despair reflected what Finlay (1994) describes as a widespread sense of hopelessness that prepared local business and political leaders to accept a new orthodoxy of centralised government economic planning when it arrived during the Second World War.

 A few industries did grow, such as chemicals and whisky, which developed a global market for premium "Scotch".
 However, in general the Scottish economy stagnated leading to growing unemployment and political agitation among industrial workers.